paolofullone/RunningTracker/Readme.md

 ## Conclusion

 In a professional environment, all these tests can be setup together in a Full CI/CD pipeline.
-If such structure is not available we can always collect mannually the result of each test to document any maintenance or new functionality.
+If such structure is not available we can always collect manually the result of each test to document any maintenance or new functionality.